ovh/docs/pages/platform/databases/mirrormaker_01_capabilities/guide.de-de.md

 Creation of users is allowed via the Control Panel and API.

-For each user you can specify a username.
-Role by default is **admin**.
+You can specify a username for each user.
+By default, the role is **admin**.

 ## We want your feedback!